-At the base of every food chain lie primary producers, organisms that turn sunlight into chemical energy and later become food for herbivores.
+At the base of every food chain lie primary producers: organisms that turn sunlight into chemical energy and later become food for consumers that can’t manufacture their own.
 The major primary producers in most marine ecosystems are microscopic plankton, tiny green photosynthesizers floating in the ocean's sunlit upper layers.
 What plankton lack in size they make up for in numbers; small as they seem, these tiny creatures sustain some of the largest animals on the planet.

-Phytoplankton are the major primary producers in the marine ecosystem.
-These microscopic, single-celled plants harvest sunlight through photosynthesis and store it as chemical energy before becoming food for tiny creatures called zooplankton.
-The zooplankton are food for larger animals like small fish and jellyfish, and these in turn become meals for larger fish, squids, sharks and marine mammals.
-The phytoplankton are at the base of these food chains because all the energy used by these larger organisms comes from them.
+Phytoplankton serve as the major primary producers in the marine ecosystem.
+These microscopic, single-celled plants, bacteria, algae and other organisms harvest sunlight through photosynthesis and store it as chemical energy before becoming food for tiny creatures called zooplankton.
+The zooplankton fall prey to larger animals like small fish and jellyfish, and these in turn become meals for larger fish, squids, sharks and marine mammals.
+The phytoplankton rest at the base of these food chains because all the energy used by these larger organisms comes from them.

 Phytoplankton fall into a number of major categories including diatoms, dinoflagellates, coccolithophores and picoplankton or cyanobacteria.
 All of these except cyanobacteria are eukaryotes, cells with a nucleus.
-Single-celled dinoflagellates have whiplike tails called flagella they use to push themselves through the water like tiny propellers.
-Coccolithophores are best known for the tiny armorlike plates that make up their microscopic cell walls.
-These plates are formed from calcium carbonate -- the same stuff that limestone and chalk are made from.
-Indeed, large chalk deposits like those found at the Cliffs of Dover in England are made from accumulated coccolithophore shells.
+Single-celled dinoflagellates use whiplike tails called flagella to push themselves through the water like tiny propellers.
+Coccolithophores sport tiny armorlike plates that make up their microscopic cell walls.
+These plates are formed from calcium carbonate – the same stuff that composes limestone and chalk.
+Indeed, large chalk deposits such as those found at the Cliffs of Dover in England derive from accumulated coccolithophore shells.

 Diatoms are an especially important class of phytoplankton because they account for as much as 60 percent of primary productivity in the marine ecosystem and perhaps some 20 percent of the total photosynthesis on Earth.
 Like dinoflagellates and coccolithophores, they are single-celled.
 Their most distinctive feature is their cell wall, which is made from silica, the same material from which glass and sand are made.
 There are perhaps as many as 200,000 different species.

-The final important class of phytoplankton in the marine ecosystem is the cyanobacteria, which play a huge and ill-understood role.
+Cyanobacteria play a huge but ill-understood role as phytoplankton in the marine ecosystem.
 Scientists estimate there are at least 100 million times more bacteria in the world's oceans than there are stars in the sky.
 Ocean cyanobacteria account for perhaps as much as a quarter of all photosynthesis on Earth.
 These organisms are very difficult to research because most of them have never been grown in culture and thus cannot be directly studied in the lab.
 Many of them furnish nutrients for other organisms or enter the food chain directly by becoming food for zooplankton.